- Activated charcoal is FDA-approved for treating poisoning or overdose and works by binding to toxins in the gastrointestinal tract.

 Does activated charcoal prevent hangovers?

-Activated charcoal does not appear to prevent hangovers.
-Alcohol is typically absorbed quickly into the blood stream and activated charcoal has little time to exert on effect on it and facilitate its elimination.
-Therefore, activated charcoal is not recommended for preventing hangovers.
+Activated charcoal does not prevent hangovers.
+Alcohol is typically absorbed quickly into the bloodstream, leaving little time for activated charcoal to exert any effect.
+Therefore, activated charcoal is not recommended for preventing or treating hangovers.

 Learn more about how to get rid of a hangover with natural remedies.